-The Antithesis of Christianity
+New Age Antithesis of Christianity

 As has been indicated, this weblog has been born in Spain, in something of a New Age “colony” where personal, family and again, ultimately providential reasons appear to have led us.

 Here in Spain, I confront those who know my New Age past.
-Who know for example that once I lived in the Findhorn Community in Northern Scotland, which has worldwide renown in New Age circles.
+Who know, for example, that once I lived in the Findhorn Community in Northern Scotland, which has worldwide renown in New Age circles.

 And I confront continuously people who can scarcely accept – despite all the evidence - that I have turned my back on all of this.